A Guide to Hydration Systems

 There are 4 ways of hydrating yourself when you are on the move and far from the nearest tap.
-What you choose should be based on your time away adventuring, and how much weight you can cope with: A hydration pack, a water bottle, a waist pack that holds a water bottle, and deatchable hydration systems that can be added to a standard bag.
+What you choose should be based on your time away adventuring, and how much weight you can cope with: A hydration pack, a water bottle, a waist pack that holds a water bottle, and detachable hydration systems that can be added to a standard bag.

 Hydration packs are ideal for fuss free hydration, whatever activity you’re doing.
 Hydration packs are styles of bags that can provide water pouches inbuilt, with attached tubes for on-the-go supping.